-An introduction to women's status, roles and significance in European history, with emphasis on feminist ideologies and women's movements from the eighteenth- through the mid-twentieth centuries.
-The geographic focus may vary from year to year.
+An examination of attitudes to women, and women's status, roles, and significance in European history, with emphasis on the period from the eighteenth through the mid-twentieth centuries.
+From time to time, the course might focus on a specific country.